➢ GETTING A DIVORCE IN NIGERIA

 ➢ DIVORCE PROCESS

 Every matrimonial cause or divorce process in Nigeria shall be commenced by Petition – Section 54(1) MCA.
-The petitioner commences or institute matrimonial proceeding by a PETITION.
+The petitioner commences or institutes matrimonial proceedings by a PETITION.

 1) Petition number/suit number.